LuisJSosa/hugo/README.md

 Please **do not use the issue queue** for questions or troubleshooting.
 Unless you are certain that your issue is a software defect, use the [forum].

 Hugo’s [forum] is an active community of users and developers who answer questions, share knowledge, and provide examples.
 A quick search of over 20,000 topics will often answer your question.
 Please be sure to read about [requesting help] before asking your first question.

+## Frequently Asked Questions

+For immediate help with common questions, check out our [Frequently Asked Questions (FAQ)](./FAQ.md).
+This section aims to provide quick answers to many of the questions you might have about using Hugo.

 ## Contributing